matn7/CS-Notes/src/main/java/deployment/LINUX.md

     - `10.11.12.13 webprod02.mycorp.com webprod02`.
 - Now we can refer to the host by name:
     - `webprod02.mycorp.com OR webprod02`
-- `/etc/hosts` - is local to your linux system.
+- `/etc/hosts`: Is local to your linux system.
 It does not propagate to the rest of the network.

 **/etc/hosts**